tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 **Benefits**

 One set of threads serves all column families providing resource efficiency, with better thread utilization across workloads.
-Configuration is simpler since it's set once at the database level, and the system is easily scalable to tune for available CPU cores.
+Configuration is simpler since it's set once at the storage engine level, and the system is easily scalable to tune for available CPU cores.
 The queue-based design prevents thread creation overhead and enables graceful shutdown.

 **Default values**